bcc-code/BMM-Website/README.md

     * client - The page available for users
     * admin  - The page available for administrators
-    * common - The common functions/stylesheet used in client and admin
+    * common - The common functions and stylesheet used in client and admin

 Basic techniques used for the project